 Visiting Undergraduate Student (College or High School)

 All visiting students, students that attend a college other than Albany or who are high school seniors, will be admitted and registered in classes by the Office of General Studies and Summer Sessions.

 Upon receipt of your application, the Office of General Studies and Summer Sessions will admit you and enroll you in the course(s) you have listed provided you are eligible, no restrictions have been placed on the course(s), and the course(s) have not been closed or cancelled.

-You will receive, by mail, a confirmation of your schedule, or details as to why you could not be registered for requested course(s).
+You will receive by email a confirmation of your schedule, or details as to why you could not be registered for requested course(s).
 You will also receive instructions for using MyUAlbany, the University’s web-based registration system.

 If you are a visiting college student, it is your responsibility to discuss desired course(s) with your advisor at your home school to be sure that all prerequisites for the course(s) have been met and that the course(s) will transfer back to your school.
 To register for the Wintersession term, either apply online or complete and submit the Nondegree Registration Application as a scanned email attachment to [email protected].

 Visiting high school students must meet the guidelines for admission as stated under the admission section and may register for 100- or 200-level courses only.
 To register for the Wintersession term, complete the High School Application.

 General Studies Undergraduate Student